 Eligibility for enrolment on the Educational Supervisor course

 GP Educational Supervisors across Kent, Surrey and Sussex (KSS) will be expected to have the skills, attitudes, and competencies to be able to deliver adequately for this demanding role.
 After accrediting as a Clinical Supervisor, doctors can consider becoming a GP Educational Supervisor (ES).
-Training for this role takes place on a six-day module.
+Training for this role takes place on a seven-day module.
 Prospective ES’ will have ideally had direct responsibility for a learner and have experience of supervising a learner in their practice.
 GP Educational Supervisors need to demonstrate competencies as an educator through the development of a portfolio.

 To be eligible to enrol on the Educational Supervisor course, doctors must:

-- be able to evidence reflection about the experiences they have had to date of supervising learners
+- Be able to evidence reflection about the experiences they have had to date of supervising learners.

 Educational Supervisor course